-In 29 November 2019, the Australian and Queensland Governments signed the Inland Rail Bilateral Agreement enabling the delivery of Inland Rail in Queensland and the development of 4 rail studies, including the Salisbury to Beaudesert Rail Business Case, to enhance the benefits it offers the state.
+On 29 November 2019, the Australian and Queensland Governments signed the Inland Rail Bilateral Agreement enabling the delivery of Inland Rail in Queensland and the development of rail studies, including the Salisbury to Beaudesert Rail Business Case, to enhance the benefits it offers the state.

-The completion of business case activities is expected to be completed by late-2022.
+Business case activities are currently underway.
 Preservation of the corridor, including community consultation, remains a high priority for the Department of Transport and Main Roads.